coffius/hugo-blog/content/post/comparison-of-hll.md

 ## General Info

-HLL is propabalistic algorithm which is used for estimation of unique values.
+HLL is a propabalistic algorithm which is used for a estimation of unique values.
 More details about HLL you can get [here](https://en.wikipedia.org/wiki/HyperLogLog "Wikipedia:HyperLogLog").
 The main reason to use HLL is necessity to estimate uniques in very big amount of data in case if it is possible to sacrifice accuracy of an unique counter.

 ## List of implementations